 A beautiful long-season bloomer featuring sturdy stems with big full flower heads that emerge white and mature to deep pink; compact habit excellent for containers, or as a foundation shrub in smaller gardens

 Strawberry Shake Hydrangea features bold conical white flowers at the ends of the branches from mid summer to late fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Strawberry Shake Hydrangea is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.